elivincentsalm/remitter/README.md

 ## Rationale
 The above system diagram shows the "maximal" C2 infrastructure that can be created with Remitter.
 Maximal, meaning meant to display the full capabilities and complexity of Remitter.
-Components can be removed as desired in configuration settings to reduce complexity, cost, and realism.
+Components can be removed as desired in configuration settings to reduce complexity, cost, and/or realism.
 Below contains the rationale for each component in the above system diagram.

 ### Victim Network